OmarAzizi/File-Specter/README.md

 # Flie Specter
-A linux daemon that keeps track of your files.
+A linux daemon that monitors your files.